JustHarsh/react-course/README.md

 # Basic Course Structure
+Most of the course content is in src/tutorial.
 All folders named **'final'** are finished code files given by the instructor for reference.
 The learning takes place in the **'setup'** folder.

 Course can be found [here](https://www.youtube.com/watch?v=4UZrsTqkcW4).